-Welcome to the Division of Endocrinology, Diabetes, and Metabolism at NYU Winthrop Hospital, Clinical Campus for the Stony Brook University School of Medicine.
+Welcome to the Division of Endocrinology, Diabetes, and Metabolism at NYU Winthrop Hospital.
 We are committed to our goal of excellence in patient care, education, and research.
 Our faculty specializes in a variety of endocrine disorders including diabetes, thyroid disease, osteoporosis, and obesity.
 We have a dedicated team of physicians, nurses, nurse practitioners, nutritionists, diabetes educators, medical assistants, and administrative staff who work together to provide our patients with an outstanding clinical experience and contribute to the education of our endocrine fellows, medical residents, medical students and nurse practitioner students.
 Our graduates are well prepared for careers in Endocrinology and have achieved success in private practice and academic settings throughout the world.
 Through collaborative relationships within the NYU Winthrop Research Institute, there are a myriad of opportunities for participation in ongoing research studies.
 Thank you for visiting our Division.

 Lawrence Shapiro, MD

 The goal of the training program in endocrinology, diabetes and metabolism is to develop expert medical consultants, teachers and researchers.
 Candidates who are motivated, talented and responsible will learn to be endocrinologists while functioning as representative team members of the Division in areas of patient care, teaching and research.
 Our curriculum is a comprehensive integration of didactic and practical teaching, literature review and close interaction with faculty in all clinical and research activities.